microsoft/ContextShare/SETUP_GUIDE.md

-# Copilot Catalog Manager - Complete Setup Guide
+# ContextHub - Complete Setup Guide

-This guide will walk you through everything you need to know to set up and use the Copilot Catalog Manager extension effectively.
+This guide will walk you through everything you need to know to set up and use the ContextHub extension effectively.

 ## Table of Contents